tballison/commoncrawl-fetcher-lite/README.md

 extremely scaleable and robust (**it powers Common Crawl!**), and it records the WARC information for each fetch.

-## Building
+## How to Build
-Once this project has reached an BETA stage, releases will be available on github.
-Until then, you'll need git, Java JDK >= 11 and a recent version of Maven installed.
+For those who want to build the latest, you'll need Java jdk >= 11, and recent versions of git and maven installed.
 1. `git clone https://github.com/tballison/commoncrawl-fetcher-lite`
 1. `cd commoncrawl-fetcher-lite`
 1. `mvn install`